nishitanand/image-relighting-diffusion/albedo/relightingDataGen-parallel/IMPLEMENTATION.md

-# IC-Light Data Generation MVP - Implementation Summary
+# Relighting Data Generation MVP - Implementation Summary

 ## Overview

-This implementation follows the IC-Light paper (Section 3.1) for generating relighting training data.
-It implements an MVP with 2-3 robust albedo extraction methods and all 3 degradation synthesis types.
+This implementation generates relighting training data with an MVP containing 2-3 robust albedo extraction methods and all 3 degradation synthesis types.

 ## What Was Implemented